TheCodeCache/delecate-concepts/Method -vs- Function.md

 Thus, a `function` can be invoked directly as it is,
   however, to invoke a `method` we must need either an object or the enclosing Class type.

+**Note:**
+Java does not have functions, only methods, which must be attached to objects.